JGCRI/gcamfaostat/README.md

 [![docs](https://github.com/JGCRI/gcamfaostat/actions/workflows/docs.yaml/badge.svg)](https://github.com/JGCRI/gcamfaostat/actions/workflows/docs.yaml)
 <!-- badges: end -->

-### `gcamfaostat`: An R package to prepare, process, and synthesize FAOSTAT data for global agroeconomic and multisector dynamic modeling
+### **`gcamfaostat`**: An R package to prepare, process, and synthesize FAOSTAT data for global agroeconomic and multisector dynamic modeling

 ### Summary

-The `gcamfaostat` R package is developed to prepare, process, and synthesize [FAOSTAT](https://www.fao.org/faostat/en/#data) agroeconomic dataset for global economic and multisector dynamic modeling, in a traceable, transparent, and reproducible manner.
-Here, we demonstrate the use of the `gcamfaostat` framework for generating and updating agroeconomic data needed for the Global Change Analysis Model ([GCAM](https://jgcri.github.io/gcam-doc/toc.html)).
-However, our initiative seeks to enhance the quality and accessibility of data for the global agroeconomic modeling community, with the aim of fostering more robust and harmonized outcomes in a collaborative, efficient, open-source manner.
-The processed data and visualizations in `gcamfaostat` can be valuable to a broader range of users interested in understanding global agriculture.
+The **`gcamfaostat`** R package is designed for the preparation, processing, and synthesis of the Food and Agriculture Organization (FAO) Statistics ([FAOSTAT](https://www.fao.org/faostat/en/#data)) agroeconomic data.
+The primary purpose is to facilitate FAOSTAT data use in global economic and multisector dynamic models while ensuring transparency, traceability, and reproducibility.
+Here, we provide an overview of the development of **`gcamfaostat`** (v1.0) and demonstrate its capabilities in generating and maintaining agroeconomic data required for the Global Change Analysis Model ([GCAM](https://jgcri.github.io/gcam-doc/toc.html)).
+Our initiative seeks to enhance the quality and accessibility of data for the global agroeconomic modeling community, with the aim of fostering more robust and harmonized outcomes in a collaborative, efficient, and open-source framework.
+One of the important features of the package is the possibility to construct the FAO Food Balance Sheets at the disaggregated commodity level (with over 500 commodities), which provides a comprehensive and detailed data input for a variety of analytical and modeling applications.
+The processed data and visualizations offered by **`gcamfaostat`** can also be valuable to a broader audience interested in gaining insights into the intricacies of global agriculture.

 This tool bridges a crucial gap in the literature by offering several key features and capabilities.

-1.	**Transparency and Reproducibility**: `gcamfaostat` incorporates functions for downloading, cleaning, synthesizing, and balancing agroeconomic datasets in a traceable, transparent, and reproducible manner.
+1.	**Transparency and Reproducibility**: **`gcamfaostat`** incorporates functions for downloading, cleaning, synthesizing, and balancing agroeconomic datasets in a traceable, transparent, and reproducible manner.
 This enhances the credibility of the processing and allows for better scrutiny of the methods.
 We have documented and demonstrated the use of the package in generating and updating agroeconomic data needed for the GCAM.
-2.	**Expandability and Consistency**: gcamfaostat can be used to flexibly process and update agroeconomic data for any agroeconomic model.
-The package framework is also easy to be expanded to include new modules to consistently process new data.
+2.	**Expandability and Consistency**: **`gcamfaostat`** can be used to flexibly process and update agroeconomic data for any agroeconomic model.
+The package framework can be also easily expanded to include new modules for consistently processing new data.
 3.	**Community Collaboration and Efficiency**: The package provides an open-source platform for researchers to continually enhance the processing methods.
 This collaborative approach, which establishes a standardized and streamlined process for data preparation and processing, carries benefits that extend to all modeling groups.
-By reducing the efforts required for data processing and fostering harmonized base calibration data, it contributes to a reduction in modeling uncertainty and enhances the overall research efficiency.
+By reducing the efforts required for data processing and fostering harmonized base data calibration, it contributes to a reduction in modeling uncertainty and enhances the overall research efficiency.
 4.	**User Accessibility**: Where applicable, the processed data can be mapped and aggregated to user-specified regions and sectors for agroeconomic modeling.
-However, beyond the modeling community, `gcamfaostat` can be valuable to a broader range of users interested in understanding global agriculture trends and dynamics, as it provides accessible and processed data and visualization functions.
+However, beyond the modeling community, **`gcamfaostat`** can be valuable to a broader range of users interested in understanding global agriculture trends and dynamics, as it provides user-friendly data processing and visualization tools.

 ***